lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 vendor-defined KeyPurposeIds, they might want to ask that vendor about use of the certificate.
-However, if those certificates were not governed by the KeyPurposeIds owner but by another vendor, the vender who own the KeyPurposeIds may not able to control use, or even do not know about the use. - If the issuance of the cert is not under the control of the KeyPurposeIds owner, it is hard to estimate the impact of change to made on the KeyPurposeId.
+However, if those certificates were not governed by the KeyPurposeIds owner but by another vendor, the vendor who own the KeyPurposeIds may not able to control use, or even do not know about the use. - If the issuance of the cert is not under the control of the KeyPurposeIds owner, it is hard to estimate the impact of change to made on the KeyPurposeId.
 Changes related to KeyPurposeIds possibly